Auto Basics 101: What Your Dashboard Lights Really Mean (And When to Take Action)

 💡 Check Engine Light (CEL)

-The most common—and most misunderstood.
-Could mean anything from a loose gas cap to a misfiring engine.✅ What to do: Tighten your gas cap first.
+✅ What to do: Tighten your gas cap first.
 If the light stays on, schedule a diagnostic.

 🚗 Traction Control / ABS

 Usually a car with squiggly lines or "ABS" text.
-Indicates a problem with anti-lock brakes or traction system.✅ What to do: Drive carefully and have it checked soon.
+This indicates a problem with the anti-lock brakes or traction system.

 🔧 Service Reminder